iceberg

 • Other Innovative Charitable Undertakings

-• The grant recipient must be a recognized U.S. public charity (501c3), private operating foundation, or qualified governmental entity and directly support designated causes.
+• The grant recipient must be a recognized U.S. 501(c)(3) public charity, private operating foundation, or qualified governmental entity and directly support designated causes.
 Please note that some supporting organizations are not eligible for a grant.

 • No impermissible benefit (for example, school tuition, membership fees, dues, goods bought at charity auctions) may be received by any individuals or entities connected to a giving account.